igorfala/karan-projects/Web/Page-Scraper/README.md

 call the : linkScraper(URL,DB) function.
-or imageScraper(URL, DB), where URL is the Uniform Resource Locator and DB is the database where the results will be saved. (e.g. DB.sqlite in this case)
+or imageScraper(URL, DB), where URL is the Uniform Resource Locator and DB is the database where the results will be saved. (e.g. DB.sqlite in this case) In order to save all the images in IMAGES directory, call imageDownload(DB) only after calling imageScraper() method

 @author: Igor Fala